idealparable/BibleQ/DidLazarusWriteJohn.md

 /31 Jesus therefore said to those Jews who had believed him, “If you remain in my word, then you are truly my disciples./

 The Bible often switches between senses of words.
-It was normal practice and a sign of a worthy wordsmith to switch between them in close proximity without spelling out that the word was shifting, and rely on the intelligent reader to see the difference.
+It was normal practice and a sign of a worthy wordsmith to switch between them in close proximity without spelling out that the meaning of the word was shifting, and rely on the intelligent reader to see the difference.

-This was part of how the wisdom teacher would sort the fool from the wise student.
+This was part of how the [wisdom teacher](RiddlesWise.md) would sort the fool from the wise student.

 Like, I like the like count like I liked them all myself as the likeness of alike likers.